VibeCoder01/SystemInsightsAnalyser/README.md

 Drag and drop your prepared data files onto the upload area, or use the "Browse Files" button to select them.
 You can add multiple files from different sources.
 You cannot upload two files with the exact same name.

+*(Note: The application will remember the files from your last session and automatically load them for you.)*

 ### 3. Step 2: Configure Files

 For each file you've uploaded, you need to tell the analyzer how to interpret it.

 - Click the **"Configure"** button on a file card.
+- **Automatic Configuration**: If you've uploaded a file with the same content before, the app will automatically apply your previous settings.
+You can still click "Edit" to change them.
 - In the dialog, select the column from your file that contains the **Computer Name**.
 This is required.
 - Select the column that contains the **Last Seen Date**.
 This is optional.
 If no date column is available, select "None".
 - A preview of your data is shown to help you make the correct selections.